7 Household Items That Should Never Be Flushed Down the Toilet

 3. cooking grease and oil

-Grease and oil should be put in a container, then thrown in the trash, because they can harden and cause obstructions in your drains, or pipes.
+Grease and oil should be removed from a container before throwing it away in the trash, as they can harden and cause blockages in your drains or pipes.

-Tampons and sanitary pads are often marketed to be "flushable, " but flushing them will only lead to issues later on when they mix with other things and cause a clog.
+Tampons and sanitary pad are usually advertised by their name as "flushable, " but flushing them could cause issues later on when they join with other products to create a nasty obstruction.

-It is not recommended to flush medications through the toilet, as they could pollute our water sources.
+Medicines should not be flushed down the toilet because they could pollute our water sources.

 6. Dental floss

-Dental floss is crafted to be tough, which means it won’t break apart when wet, which can lead to the possibility of blockages to your pipes.
+Dental floss is crafted to be strong that means it will not fall apart in water, leading to the possibility of blockages to your pipes.

 7. Paper towels

-In contrast to toilet paper, papers have a stronger weave, which means they are less likely to break down quickly when wet, meaning they can quickly cause blockages.
+Unlike with toilet paper, papers have a stronger weave which makes them less likely to degrade quickly after being wet, meaning they can quickly cause blockages.

 Item | Reason for not Flushing |